 So I have Taijiquan buddies and I have blogging buddies: the Ironbloggers.
 That’s a group of bloggers that commit to post at least once a week otherwise you owe the beer pool 5€.
 In April 2016, there is a blog carnival held by the Ironbloggers from Munich and the topic is: Continue reading

 There is a gazillion of Tai Chi videos on YouTube.
 And I truly love the diversity of them.
-There are some “dead serious” form videos and some videos show really helpful Tai Chi exercises or explanations on specific moves.
+There are some “dead serious” form videos with all kinds of styles.
+Some videos show helpful healthy Tai Chi exercises or explanations on specific moves.
+You can learn a lot from then.
 And then there are videos I am not so sure, in which category to put them.
 I just call them fun Tai Chi videos.
 Have a look at them and decide for yourself: Continue reading